HomeMy WebLinkAboutItem 08 - HL16-02 Annie McCollum House TO: HONORABLE MAYOR, CITY COUNCIL MEMBERS AND THE

 Mechanical equipment, including satellite dishes, shall not be located in front or corner side

-• to •-r and •• not •- from the • character • buildings.
+visible to pedestrians and do not detract from the historic character of buildings.

 Preserve, stabilize, and restore original building form, ornament and materials.

-Any missing or severely deteriorated elements may be replaced with replicas of the.
+Any missing or severely deteriorated elements may be replaced with replicas of the

 original.
 Ensure that roof, window, porch and cornice treatments are preserved, or when